-As of the period ended September 30, 2012, the Company believes that it has sufficient level of liquidity to meet its commitments with respect to its corporate expenses and to complete its high-level exploration program that is planned for 2012.
-The Company's liquidity needs for the current period will be met through existing cash resources as of the period ended and through the collection of the value-added tax credit at the Company's Mexican subsidiaries (refer to the consolidated financial highlights section) and from GoldCorp's funding of 30% of the exploration expenditures related to the Company's El Oro Project.
-The Company is looking at other alternatives to ensure that it will be able to meet funding requirements for its future exploration programs in Mexico and Peru.
+As of the period ended December 31, 2012, the Company believes that it has sufficient level of liquidity to meet its commitments with respect to its corporate expenses and to complete its high-level exploration program that is planned for the remainder of its fiscal year 2013.
+The Company's liquidity needs for the current period will be met through existing cash resources as of the period ended and through the collection of the value-added tax credit at the Company's Mexican subsidiaries (refer to the consolidated financial highlights section).
+The Company is also looking at other alternatives to ensure that it will be able to meet funding requirements for its future exploration programs in Mexico and Peru.